 The Platinum Select sizes up nicely with the Spark Cash for Business.
 They both present similar welcome offers on paper – and early on, the Spark Cash for Business offers $500 after spending $4,500 in the first three months– which doesn’t look to be as big of an advantage in this matchup.
 It’s apparent that the Spark Cash for Business needs to adjust to the aggressive approach of its travel card opponent.

 The Spark Cash for Business spreads the ball around with its 2% cash back on all purchases, hoping to pick up the pace.
 The Platinum Select doesn’t back down, matching with its 2-2-2 offense.
 As the first half winds to a close, both cards trade a flurry of fast breaks, highlighting no foreign transaction fees, purchase security benefits, premium travel benefits and waived annual fees during the first year.

 Even after a hard-fought first half, the high earning rates on both cards give them fresh legs coming out of the locker room.
 Neither wants to give any ground.
 After nailing a few outside jump shots, the Platinum Select goes to its bench for a mileage rebate worth 10% of your miles back every calendar year, for up to 10,000 miles (benefit removed effective May 1, 2019).
-The Spark Cash for Business is momentarily jarred, but stays the course with fundamentals – no bonus categories and no redemption threshold.
+The Spark Cash for Business is momentarily jarred but stays the course with fundamentals – no bonus categories and no redemption threshold.
 In the end, those fundamentals, along with a little more flexibility, prove to outlast the gutsy showing from the Citi card.
 The Spark Cash for Business punches its ticket to the regional finals.

 (#2) Bank of America® Business Advantage Cash Rewards Mastercard® credit card vs. (#5) Capital One Spark Miles for Business